Portal about bathroom renovation. Useful tips

 5) The nouns nature, earth, world are often associated with the feminine gender.
 Nature seemed to hold her breath

-In fairy tales and poetic texts, weak creatures appear in feminine, like she, and strong or sinister creatures - in the masculine gender, like he, for example: Death is the only freedom I will know.
+In fairy tales and poetic texts, weak creatures appear as feminine, like she, and strong or sinister creatures - in the masculine gender, like he, for example: Death is the only freedom I will know.
 I hear his black wings beating about me!

 Masculine nouns

-Feminine nouns Animated entities
+Feminine nouns Animate nouns

-Generic nouns
+Common nouns

-Neuter nouns Inanimate entities
+Neuter nouns Inanimate nouns

-Male and female childbirth
+Male and female genders

 And here there are no problems when translating these nouns from English into Russian, since in this case the original gender is preserved during translation.